TheeMattOliver/d3-react-census-us-population-bar/README.md

 const dimensions = useResizeObserver(wrapperRef).
 `

-Use hooks to watch for changes to dimensions and re-render as necessary.
+Watch for changes to dimensions and re-render as necessary.

     useEffect(() => {
     const svg = d3.select(svgRef.current);
     // use resized dimensions
     const { width, height } = dimensions || wrapperRef.current.getBoundingClientRect();
     // do a bunch of D3 stuff here
+    // ...
     }, [data, dimensions])